Hemanth-Reddy08/windows-linux-infrastructure-lab/README.md

 This lab replicates the core infrastructure stack found in small-to-medium enterprise environments.
 Using **VMware Workstation Pro** as the hypervisor, a fully functional domain environment was built from scratch — covering Windows Server services, client domain integration, and a hardened Linux server communicating within the same network.

-> 💡 *Every service was configured manually through GUI and PowerShell — no pre-built templates or snapshots.
+> 💡 *Every service was configured manually through GUI and PowerShell.
 The goal was to understand how each component works and how they interact in a real enterprise environment.*

 ---